EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 Key aspects of code testing include:

 - Detecting bugs: testing helps identify problems in the code, such as logical errors, syntax mistakes, or runtime issues.
-- Validation and verification: ensures the software's output is correct (validation) and that the software is built correctly and performs as required (verification).
+- Validation and verification: testing ensures the software's output is correct (validation) and that the software is built correctly and performs as required (verification).
 - Ensuring quality: testing verifies that the software meets the quality standards.
 - Improving code: testing helps developers refactor code and optimise it by identifying parts that can be improved.